saagie/whyat-js/README.md

 let user = {id: '123456', firstName: 'John', lastName: 'Doe, ...};

-//Simplest option using document title and no contextual informations track.pageViewed(user);
+//Simplest option using document title and no contextual informations track.pageViewed();

+// Version with an override version of the user data track.pageViewed(user);

 //Version with a custom title and no contextual informations